curvefi/curve-reward-manager/README.md

 4. Deploy the RewardManager
 5. Set RewardManager contract address and reward receiver address (gauge) for each SingleCampaign
 6. set desired reward epochs for each SingleCampaign
+7. if the RewardManager has funds, call distribute_reward() can be called by anyone and the campaigne can be started

 ## Passtrough